 Need a Place to Stay?
-Compare Portland Hotel Rates
+Compare Portland Hotel Reviews and Rates at TripAdvisor

 - From State Street in Portland, take the Casco Bay Bridge and follow Route 77 South toward Cape Elizabeth.

 - Approximately one mile south of Cape Elizabeth's town center (you'll see an IGA store on your right in town center), turn left at the sign for Two Lights State Park and follow to the lighthouses.
 Both are on private property, so you can't get close, but you can get a good view of them from the park.

 - Retrace your steps back to Route 77 in Cape Elizabeth, turn right on Route 77 and follow to the town center, then turn right onto Shore Road.

 - Follow Shore Road approximately three miles, turn right at the sign for Fort Williams and follow the road to the end to Portland Head Light--one of the most photographed lighthouses in the country.